 The root of the turmeric plant is like a close cousin of ginger.
 However, turmeric root has a much more vibrant orange and is often crushed into powder to serve many purposes.

 Turmeric powder has many health benefits, including weight loss and preventing hair loss.
+Known for its anti-inflammatory and antioxidant properties, turmeric is a versatile and beneficial addition to your spice cabinet.
 If you have a sore throat, mix honey with turmeric tea to ease the pain.

 Tartar is made with a base of mayonnaise sauce mixed with pickles, lemon juice, and herbs.
 People described tartar as savory, sweet, and creamy.